sasjs/sasjs.io/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vSNBea_M8yU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-What is this?
+What is SAS JS?
 ---------------------
-SASjs is a framework - a collection of independent tools which, taken together, provide a serious accelerator to web development projects.
+SAS JS is a framework - a collection of independent tools which, taken together, provide a serious accelerator to SAS web development projects.

 It consists of three parts:

 1. Macro library ([macrocore](https://github.com/sasjs/core)).
-A collection of SAS macro based tools for app development.
+A collection of macro based tools for SAS web application development.
 See [documentation](https://core.sasjs.io).

 2. CLI tool ([sasjs-cli](https://github.com/sasjs/cli)).
 An NPM command line utility for automating the compilation, build and deployment of your SAS-Powered HTML5 Application.

 3. Data Adapter ([sasjs](https://github.com/sasjs/adapter)).
-A JS library to handle the communication between your HTML5 application and the SAS 9 or Viya backend.
+A JavaScript library to handle the communication between your HTML5 application and the SAS 9 or Viya backend.
 See [documentation](https://adapter.sasjs.io)

 <meta name="description" content="Build awesome HTML5 web applications on SAS9 and Viya with the SASjs framework">